trombik/example-circuits/latching-power-switch/README.md

 # Latching power switch uses momentary push button

-A Low-side switch that uses a momentary push button ([Latching power switch uses momentary pushbutton](https://www.edn.com/latching-power-switch-uses-momentary-pushbutton/)).
+A high-side switch that uses a momentary push button ([Latching power switch uses momentary pushbutton](https://www.edn.com/latching-power-switch-uses-momentary-pushbutton/)).

+There are other designs, but I like the design because:

+* it uses common components
+* it is easy to understand how it works
+* quiescent current is zero

 ## Notes